 7. "Amy's Back in Austin"

-In addition to being better than you'd want to admit at sentimental, prom-ready rock songs, the guys were adept at bringing a touching country ballad to life.
+In addition to being better than you'd want to admit at sentimental, prom-ready rock songs, Little Texas was adept at bringing a touching country ballad to life.

 6. "Life Goes On"

 From the chilling a capella opening through each catchy hook, this song presents Little Texas as the country-rock equivalent of the ageless Statler Brothers.
 Plus, there's something inexplicably happy about this song.